bluestme/SDPRX_CPP/README.md

 ```
 git clone https://github.com/bluestme/SDPRX_CPP.git
 ```
-The SDPRX_CPP has been tested under both linux x86 and macOS arm environments.
-It works under both environments with different makefiles.
+The SDPRX_CPP has been tested under both linux x86 and macOS with Apple Silicon environments.
 ## x86 Linux
 If you plan to run SDPR_CPP on a linux system with a modern intel processor, you may use the precompiled binary `SDPRX`.
 Please make sure that dynamic libraries `gsl/lib/libgsl.so` and `MKL/lib/libmkl_rt.so` are not changed, otherwise SDPRX is unable to load the libraries.
 If you are not able to run the MKL library, you can use openBLAS instead as described in the section below.
 If you encounter errors reporting cannot load these two dynamic libraries, you may want to try export `LD_LIBRARY_PATH=$LD_LIBRARY_PATH:gsl/lib/:MKL/lib/`.